 Peer-to-Peer SEO is indeed the short cut all of these people need to succeed.

-All of them spend only an hour or two a day on blogging, social media and SEO while working on their client projects or their own businesses.
+We rather spend only an hour or two a day on blogging, social media and search while working on their client projects or their own businesses.

 How people stay sane online